Mark 6:1-13 | Seventh Sunday after Pentecost

 Their complaint, oddly, was that they knew him, or thought they did.
 They knew his parents, his family, their occupation, and so they did not think to hear anything marvelous from him.
 As he sat and taught in the synagogue, he missed their expectations.
 He overshot.
 He was more than they thought he should be, more than any of them wanted him to be, and they took offense.

 We don’t expect much out of the people we know; for the most part, we don’t want much out of them.
 Try it sometime.
 Achieve any sort of excellence, and you will be surprised by the people who want to push you down to the level of their comfort.
 The achievements of others remind us of our own mediocrity.
+None of us like that sort of thing.

-It is not so much that familiarity breeds contempt, though that happens when we live down to one another’s expectations.
+It is not so much that familiarity breeds contempt, although that happens when we live down to one another’s expectations.
 It is more that we have contempt for the familiar.
 We don’t pay attention to the things we think we know, and we do not like for them to surprise us.

 Jesus could show these people nothing.
 No great miracles, no signs of great power—he could only heal a few of the sick, this Gospel says.
 It was perhaps the most he could do and not push the boundaries of their expectations.